MLRG-CEFET-RJ/Hyper-Opt/README.md

 LR = learning rate
 BETA = beta parameter to regularization.
 0 to ignore
 Example: python neural_network.py 100 200 300 0.001 0

+## Learning plot
+At the end of the execution, some metrics like error rate and accuracy will be presented.
+A learning plot will also be displayed with train and test error rate.